-Networks, crowds and markets: Foundations for formal analysis and design
+Networks, crowds and markets: Foundations for mathematical analysis and design

 Information Science 6260

 Information science studies systems at the juncture of people and technologies---their behavior, analysis and design.
-This doctoral level mixed lecture-seminar course is an introduction to the formal analysis of social systems: we will introduce concepts from mathematics, computer science and economics that are fundamental to analyzing many settings---networks, crowds, markets---studied by information science, and see how formal reasoning using abstract mathematical models can help analyze and predict outcomes.
+This doctoral level mixed lecture-seminar course is an introduction to the formal analysis of social systems: We will introduce concepts from mathematics, computer science and economics that are fundamental to analyzing many settings---networks, crowds, markets---relevant to information science, and see how formal reasoning using abstract mathematical models can help analyze and predict outcomes in social systems.

-Prerequisites: Graduate standing in Information Science PhD program.
+Prerequisites: Graduate standing in Information Science PhD program, or other PhD program.

 Instructor: Arpita Ghosh